Get Fuzzy by Darby Conley for May 24, 2012

 22. Yona grad small

-mid_life_crisis almost 6 years ago
+mid_life_crisis over 6 years ago

 I fixed most of my TR6 electrical issues by cutting the fusebox out and splicing in waterproof inline fuse holders.
 The ring gear pulling away from the fly wheel meant that I had to park where I could put the top down, push the car to get it rolling, jump in and pop the clutch.
 My factory manual’s instructions for synchronizing the dual carbs was to tweak one until the car ran smoothly as possible, then use a straw to listen to their intakes and adjust the second one until they were equally loud.
 Once that was done, adjust the linkage to set the rpm where it should be.
 Adjust the distributor advance by going to a hill and tweaking the advance until just before you could hear knocking when driving up the hill under full throttle.